Tsubame (song): Commercial performance

 In Japan, "Tsubame" entered Billboard Japan Hot 100 at number 19, and also debuted at number three on the Download Songs with 13,355 download units, and number 77 on the Streaming Songs.
-The song landed on the Oricon Combined Singles Chart at number 29, and the Digital Singles Chart at number three, selling 15,660 units.
+The song landed on the Oricon Combined Singles Chart at number 29, and the Digital Singles Chart at number three, selling 15,660 units in its first week.

 Music video

-An accompanying music video of "Tsubame" was premiered on December 2, 2021, illustrated and directed by Niina Ai.
-The NHK E's children program Zawazawa'en no Ganpē-chan released their version of the music video on October 21.
+An accompanying music video of "Tsubame" premiered on December 2, 2021, illustrated and directed by Nina Ai.
+The NHK E's children program Zawazawa'en no Ganpē-chan released their own version of the music video on October 21.
 The full version of the dance music video was uploaded on October 25, the same day as the single release on Hirogare!
 Irotoridori official website and NHK's official YouTube channel.

-The English version "The Swallow"'s music video was uploaded on November 4, 2022, alongside the release.
+The music video for the English version "The Swallow" was uploaded on November 4, 2022, alongside the release.
 The "World version" music video premiered via NHK E's Aokiiro on November 7, featuring characters from Sesame Street and children from 23 countries supported by Japan International Cooperation Agency (JICA).

 Live performances

 Midories and Hirogare!
-Irotoridori's mascots, Ao and Kii performed the two minutes and twenty seconds version of "Tsubame" for the first time on October 1 at Minna no Uta.
+Irotoridori's mascots, Ao and Kii, performed the two minutes and twenty seconds version of "Tsubame" for the first time on October 1 at Minna no Uta.
 Mikiko handled its choreography, shows flying hopefully to the future like a swallow, called "tsubame dance".
-Yoasobi gave a debut performance of "Tsubame" together with Midories for the first time at NHK's music show Songs on December 2, 2021, alongside "Loveletter", and "Taishō Roman".
-The duo performed the song at 72nd NHK Kōhaku Uta Gassen as part of Colorful Special Project on December 31.
+Yoasobi gave a debut performance of "Tsubame" with Midories for the first time at music show Songs on December 2, 2021, alongside "Loveletter", and "Taishō Roman".
+The duo performed the song at the 72nd NHK Kōhaku Uta Gassen as part of Colorful Special Project on December 31, and Sugo E Fes Live Broadcast Special on November 25, 2023.

 Other versions

 A cover of "Tsubame" by Japanese ska and jazz band Tokyo Ska Paradise Orchestra, featuring Midories, Neru Nagahama, and Tokyo Metropolitan Katakura High School brass band club, was released digitally on May 11, 2022, alongside the performance video, for the special edition Minna no Uta, Minna no Uta: Hirogare!
 Irotoridori, aired in May.

-On July 4, 2022, the sole Midories version of "Tsubame" was released through digital music platforms, including on their studio album Tsubame to SDGs no Uta, collaborated with Ryūnosuke Kamiki, and Fumi Nikaido, who voiced the Hirogare!
+On July 4, 2022, the sole Midories version of "Tsubame" was released through digital music platforms, including on their studio album Tsubame to SDGs no Uta, collaborated with Ryūnosuke Kamiki and Fumi Nikaido, who voiced the Hirogare!
 Irotoridori's mascot Ao, and Kii, respectively.
 It was released on July 27.